eyecode4you/Python-Arcade/README.md

 # Python-Arcade-Breakout
-A simple breakout clone written in Python
+A simple breakout clone written in Python with pygame